 This recycled shoebox lid bird feeder is adorable and so easy to make!
 It’s a great nature craft for kids of all ages and looks so cute when finished.
-This simple bird feeder may only take about 10 minutes, but it will inspire hours of indoor and outdoor bird watching for your little ones!
+This simple bird feeder may only take about 10 minutes to make, but it will inspire hours of indoor and outdoor bird watching for your little ones!

 Making a bird feeder with kids is a great way to teach children about caring for nature and how to identify local birds!

 Turns out a shoebox lid makes the perfect eco- friendly bird feeder!
-Birds can perch right on lid, they are easy to work with and the design options are endless.
+Birds can safely perch right on the lid, they are easy to work with and the design options are endless.

-Ready to welcome back your feathered friends this spring?!
+Ready to make a simple bird feeder?!
 Here’s what you’ll need..

 This post contains Affiliate links for your convenience.